Show Floor Images

 The picture shows the original architect drawing dated 1889 and signed by the architect, Richard Charles Sutton.
 Sutton was also famous at the time being the liberal candidate for the Sherwood Ward of Nottingham Town Council in the elections of 1886.
 Sutton designed some other famous buildings around the area including the Shire Hall in Nottingham.

-We are trying to keep as much of the history in the building as possible, and in the entrance there will be a big timeline explaining the history in more depth.
+We are trying to keep as much of the history in the building as possible, and in the reception there is a big timeline explaining the history in more depth.